amadej10/TrolaESP32/README.md

 Paste json result in [ArduinoJson Assistant](https://arduinojson.org/v5/assistant/) and you will get all the data you need to customize the code for your needs.
 Then you can use this simple [example](https://arduinojson.org/v5/example/http-client/) to understand how it works.

+## Problems with connecting to the ESP32 in Windows 10
+In my case the device was connected.
+I had the latest windows 10 driwers for the esp32 but I could not upload to the esp32.
+So I downgraded the [driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) for windows 7/8/8.1 it has the (default) tag, and that fixed the problem for me.